- This event has passed.

 May 2, 6:30 pm - 8:30 pm

-A fireside chat on hostage situations around the world, co-presented with Hostage US, featuring Michael Scott Moore and Ambassador Dana Shell Smith.
+A fireside chat on hostage situations around the world, co-presented with Hostage US, featuring Michael Scott Moore and Rachel Briggs.

 It is estimated that up to 200 Americans are kidnapped overseas each year—taken by terrorists in places such as Afghanistan and Syria and by criminals in countries such as Mexico and Central and South America.
 Others are detained by countries such as Iran and North Korea.
 The problem is larger than most Americans are aware, but because of the necessary discretion around cases, rarely makes the headlines.